Browns Bay Medical Centre is NOW providing Patient Portal access through the Portal known as “Health365“.

 Patient Portal Consent

-Asthma is a long term condition affection the breathing tubes (bronchioles), in the lungs.
+Asthma and COPD are long term conditions affecting the breathing tubes (bronchioles), in the lungs.
 The muscles around the bronchioles become tight and swelling plus mucus develops inside the bronchioles.

-Have you seen one of our asthma trained nurses for an asthma clinic review?
+Have you seen one of our asthma/COPD trained nurses for an asthma/COPD clinic review?

 Our asthma nurse can help you and/or your child with the following: